brandonschlack/Karen/README.md

 ## About

-The Cordillera PCB is an open design PCB heavily based on the Alice PCB.
-The only breaking change is the USB connector which renders it unusable on most Alice cases.
+The Karen PCB is an open design PCB forked from Cordillera, which is based on the Alice PCB.

 - STM32F072 controller
-- USB C connector mounted at the top
+- USB Mini connector mounted at the top
 - ESD, over voltage, and over current protection circuits
 - Dual common cathode diodes instead of single ones
 - Backlight, single color